ci-compass/cicf/week01-commandline/README.md

 Each command can take different options, and will interpret the options differently.
 For the `ls` command, the option `-a` tells it to list _every_ file, including those whose names start with a period (aka "dot").
-These files whose names that start with a dot and are called "dotfiles", and `ls` does not display them by default.
+These are files whose names that start with a dot and are called "dotfiles", and `ls` does not display them by default.
 (This is for convenience, since these files are usually used for configuration files and directories.)